-We have proprietary access to technology developed at Imperial College London, through a longstanding Technology Pipeline Agreement, by which the College assigns intellectual property developed by its researchers to Imperial Innovations for the purpose of assessment and commercialisation.
+We have proprietary access to technology developed at Imperial College London, through an exclusive Technology Pipeline Agreement, by which the College assigns intellectual property developed by its researchers to Imperial Innovations for the purpose of assessment and commercialisation.

-We do not have proprietary access to technology developed at Cambridge, Oxford and UCL.
-We have developed local collaborations and have deep networks and skills that enable us to source opportunities from management teams and from academics.
+Though we do not have proprietary access to technology developed at Cambridge, Oxford and UCL, we have developed local collaborations and have deep networks and skills that enable us to source opportunities from management teams and from academics.
 We ensure that intellectual property is appropriately protected and owned by the businesses we invest in, ensuring appropriate rights have been secured from the relevant technology transfer offices.

 Imperial College London